-Through the General Grant Program, the FINRA Investor Education Foundation funds research and educational projects that empower underserved Americans with the knowledge, skills and tools to make sound financial decisions throughout life.
+Through the General Grant Program, the FINRA Investor Education Foundation funds research initiatives and scalable educational projects with unique demonstration value to ensure that people in the United States and U.S. territories have the knowledge, skills and tools to make sound financial decisions throughout life.

 The Grant Guidelines specify eligibility requirements and other criteria.
 Please review the guidelines carefully.

 The first step in applying for a FINRA Foundation grant is the submission of the Project Concept Form.
 Certain applicants will be invited to submit a full grant proposal.
 Applicants invited to prepare a full proposal will receive detailed submission instructions.